-There are three crematoria in Dublin;
+There are four crematoria in Dublin;

 All the crematoria have a chapel or chapels where the service can take place.
 This can be a short prayer service, following a service or mass in Church, or the main service or mass can take place in the crematorium chapel.
 Families may supply iPods, CD's, or similar, with their own preference of music to be played in the crematorium chapel.
+Photographs may also be displayed on screens.

 Ashes are usually available two to three days after the cremation service.